iamkimyeonju/iamkimyeonju/README.md

 ### How to reach me
+I only upload the code that has been published.
+If you have any questions about ongoing projects, please contact me directly.
 Email is the best way to reach me, I will reply within a few days.

 ##### Email: iamkimyeonju@gmail.com